shalzz/shalzz.github.io/content/blog/asterisk-sip-server.md

 bind=0.0.0.0:5060
 ```

-The next step is connecting our PBX to Twilio as a Trunk using their BYOC trunk option.
+The next step is connecting our PBX to Twilio as a Trunk using their BYOC Trunk option.
-There is no direct guide provided by Twilio on how to set up a BYOC trunk especially
+There is no direct guide provided by Twilio on how to set up a BYOC Trunk, especially
-with asterisk, but the process is similar to setting up a Twilio Elastic SIP trunk.
+with asterisk, but the process is similar to setting up a Twilio Elastic SIP Trunk.

-Twilio does fortunately provide a good enough guide for setting up an Elastic SIP trunk
+Twilio does, fortunately, provide a good enough guide for setting up an Elastic SIP trunk
 [here][8], from where we can adapt the configuration shared in the "Asterisk Provisioning" section
 to work with the BYOC trunk.